Modern Foreign Languages (Spanish)

 We are committed to ensuring our Spanish teaching provides the foundation for learning further languages, as well as the means to access international opportunities for study and work later in life.
 Children are introduced to Spanish from Year 3.
 The teaching of Spanish provides an appropriate balance of spoken and written language and lays the foundations for further foreign language teaching at Key Stage 3.
 Throughout Key Stage 2, children receive at least 30 minutes of Spanish teaching and learning every week.

-Spanish is delivered through a spiral curriculum, with key skills, grammar and vocabulary revisited with increasing complexity, allowing our pupils to revise and build on their previous learning.
-Cross-curricular links are included throughout our Spanish units, allowing children to make connections and apply their language skills to other areas of their learning.
+Spanish is delivered progressively, with key skills, grammar and vocabulary revisited with increasing complexity, allowing our pupils to revise and build on their previous learning.
+Lessons incorporate a range of teaching strategies from independent tasks, paired and group work including role-play, language games and language detective work.

 Curriculum Celebrations